Episcopal Diocese of Virginia: Postwar Episcopalians

 After the American Revolution, when freedom of religion and the separation of church and state became dominant ideas, the Church of England was dis-established in Virginia.
 A few ministers were Loyalists and had returned to England.
 When it began organizing as a diocese after the Revolution about 50 Episcopal clergy were still active in the state.
 The lack of a steady means of pay and natural aging continued to reduce the number of clergy.
 Reforms at the College of William and Mary resulted in no place for Episcopal clergy to study for ordination.
 The clergy shortage deepened over time.
 When possible, worship continued in the usual fashion, but the local vestry was no longer the unit of local government and no longer handled tax money.
 The Right Reverend James Madison (1749–1812) (a cousin of politician James Madison), was elected in 1790 as the first Episcopal Bishop of Virginia and slowly rebuilt the denomination.

 After the war ended, Episcopalians (as Anglicans were now calling themselves) recognized the need to be in control of their own church.
 In April 1784, a meeting of Virginia ministers asked the legislature to relinquish control over the church and to issue an act of incorporation.
 In October, it passed an incorporation bill which placed the government of the Protestant Episcopal Church in the hands of an annual convention with both lay and clerical representatives.
 However, the state continued to create new parishes and set parish boundaries, oversee vestry elections, and require county courts to review parish finances for several more years.
 For its part, the Episcopal Church continued to hold a monopoly on performing marriages.

 The first convention was held May 1785.
 It elected a standing committee, elected deputies to the first General Convention of the Episcopal Church in September, and created canons.
 The canons ensured that laity would participate in the trial of clergymen accused of misconduct and that bishops would have no authority except to oversee clerical conduct, perform confirmations and ordinations, and preside at the convention.
-At the second Virginia convention, in 1786, the Rev. Dr. David Griffith, who was both a surgeon and a priest, was elected to become the first Bishop of Virginia.
+At the second Virginia convention, in 1786, the Rev. David Griffith, who was both a surgeon and a priest, was elected to become the first Bishop of Virginia.
 He lacked the funds, however, to travel to England for his consecration, and in 1789, resigned his election, fell ill and died.
 The following year, James Madison, the president of the College of William and Mary, rector of James City parish, and cousin of the future president of the same name, was elected to become the first Bishop of Virginia, traveled to England and was consecrated.